-The Fund has no financial assets and liabilities carried at fair value other than its investments in Philippine government and corporate bonds classified as financial assets at FVTPL.
-Government bonds are categorized under Level 1, while corporate bonds are categorized under Level 2 of the fair value hierarchy (Note 3).
+The Fund has no financial assets and liabilities carried at fair value other than its investments in Philippine government and corporate bonds classified as FVTPL.
+The government and corporate bonds are categorized under Level 1 and Level 2 of the fair value hierarchy, respectively (Note 3).